 The Learning Hub is accessible via the Help menu or from the Help icon at the bottom of the left bumper panel.

-The Learning Hub is available directly within ON1 Resize Al 2022, and includes links to videos (which can be played directly in the Hub), ON1's online help system, and the ON1 store.
+The Learning Hub is available directly within ON1 Resize Al 2023, and includes links to videos, ON1's online help system, and the ON1 store.

 System Requirements